masumrefat/MasumPDF-Reader/README.md

 Then open the app from the Desktop icon.

+> ⏱️ **Please be patient — the first setup takes about 15–20 minutes**
+> (depending on your internet speed).
+It downloads around **800 MB** of
+> components (Python libraries like PySide6 and PyMuPDF) the first time.
+> This is normal.
+Leave the window open and let it finish — it only happens
+> once.
+After that, the app opens instantly.
+You need an internet connection
+> during this first setup.

+> 💡 Tip: put the folder in a **short path** like `C:\pdf` before running
+> `SETUP.bat` (not deep inside Downloads), so Windows doesn't hit its
+> long-path limit.

 > To make all PDF files open in this app and show its logo, go to
 > **Settings → Apps → Default apps**, search **MasumPDF Reader**, and set it
 > for `.pdf` (then restart once).